Contrasting Alpine 4 (ALPP) and Its Peers

 |36

-Alpine 4 currently has a consensus target price of $22.00, suggesting a potential upside of 1,209.52%.
-As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 20.63%.
-Given Alpine 4’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Alpine 4 is more favorable than its competitors.
+Alpine 4 currently has a consensus target price of $22.00, suggesting a potential upside of 900.00%.
+As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 20.22%.
+Given Alpine 4’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Alpine 4 is more favorable than its rivals.

-Alpine 4 has a beta of 0.48, suggesting that its share price is 52% less volatile than the S&P 500.
-Comparatively, Alpine 4’s competitors have a beta of -8.77, suggesting that their average share price is 977% less volatile than the S&P 500.

 Summary

-Alpine 4 beats its competitors on 8 of the 13 factors compared.
+Alpine 4 beats its rivals on 9 of the 13 factors compared.

 Alpine 4 Holdings, Inc. operates as an industrial conglomerate in North America.
 The company offers automotive technologies, including 6th Sense Auto, a connected car technology that provides various advantages to management, sales, finance, and service departments in the automotive dealership industry for productivity, profitability, and customer retention; and BrakeActive, a safety device that improve vehicle's third brake light's ability to reduce or prevent a rear-end collision.
 It also designs, fabricates, and installs dust collectors, commercial ductwork, kitchen hoods, industrial ventilation systems, machine guards, architectural work, water furnaces, and other products, as well as offers specialized spiral ductwork.
 In addition, the company provides logistics services for various industries, such as medical, consumer electronics, energy, and disaster relief; electronic contract manufacturing services; contract manufacturing services for dietary and nutritional supplements; international contracting, fabricator, and project management services; and geospatial and 3D data services for various industries, including construction, oil/gas, mining, and quarries.
 It also manufactures and sells electronic components; and designs, manufactures, and distributes commercial LED lighting and electronics, such as televisions, mounting solutions, projectors and screens, audio equipment, digital signage, mobile audio and video systems, and various wire and connecting products.
 The company was formerly known as Alpine 4 Technologies, Ltd. and changed its name to Alpine 4 Holdings, Inc. in March 2021.
 Alpine 4 Holdings, Inc. was incorporated in 2014 and is based in Phoenix, Arizona.